tnelson2016/todos/README.md

 Example

-Create a todo by sendthe the todo as as json string in the request body.
-The "text" is required.
-'Completed' property is option.
-If not provide 'complete' will default to 'false'.
+Create a todo by sending the todo as a json string in the request body.
+The `text` is required. `completed` property is option.
+If omitted `complete` will default to `false`.

 ```
 POST /todos

 {
-text: "Eat tacos".
+  text: "Eat tacos",
   completed: false
 }
 ```